erithobra/sequelize-intro/README.md

 - Connect Sequelize to an exisiting Postgres database
 - Explain the advantages of using Sequelize vs writing SQL queries from scratch
 - Learn to use Postman to test our routes before building a view
-- Describe how to create a one to many relationship using Sequelize associations

 <br>